ejrbuss/type-mark/docs/index.md

 ##### `assert`

-If the given check fails a `TypeError` is thrown with a message indicating why the check failed.
+If the given check fails, a `TypeError` is thrown with a message indicating why the check failed.
 For example

 ```js